 - Does the CRO have related experience and a good track record of similar projects?

-- Is the CRO financially stable and handle the crisis movements?
+- Is the CRO financially stable and handles the crisis movements?

 - Does the CRO have the key staff members, training support, and can it set up an experienced team to deliver qualified results?